Hopalonger/Simple-Organization/README.md

 Run The Install.sh Script in The Server Folder

 ### LoRa Client:
-Upload the Client.ino to The Arduino Of Choice.
+Upload the Client.ino from LoRa to The Arduino Of Choice.
 Connect to LoRa Module According to this diagram

 | Semtech SX1276/77/78/79 | Arduino |